pasahe/Bayesian-spatio-temporal-analysis-of-COVID-19-in-Catalonia/README.md

 # COVIDCAT-Evolution

-Repository with local copies of the final project of my master thesis
+Repository with local weekly copies of the final project of my master thesis